Health

 Here are a number of articles I've written over the years on health and chronic illness.

-You can also read more about my story on the Chronic Links website here:
+You can read about my long Covid story on the Chronic Links website here:

 Meet Jasmine: the Journalist Who Found Strength and Answers in the Struggle with Long COVID